 Academic Position: Professor at Batumi Shota Rustaveli State University; Head of Romance educative Programs.
 Research fields of interest: Comparative Linguistics, French language, Romance Philology, Semantics, Pragmatics, Cultural Anthropology, Phraseology and Paremiology.
 Autor 30 scientific works (for the last 10 years): Supervisor of 7 Master and 3 Doctoral Theses.
 Expert of 5 doctoral Theses.
 Participation in 15 professional trainings (for the last 10 years).
 Participation in 19 international conferences or congress (for the last 10 years).
 Member of 8 Grant Projects (for the last 10 years).
 Awards: 1.
 2015- Certificate for successful scientific and pedagogical activities.
 Batumi Shota Rustaveli State University.
 2. 2007- Certificate for successful scientific and pedagogic work.
 Batumi Shota Rustaveli State University.
-Membership: Since 2015 - a member of the organizing committee of the Doctoral Collegiate of the Francophone Humanitarian Sciences (CODFREURCOR) Central and Eastern Europe (see the page: http://codfreurcor.iliauni.edu.ge/instances/comite-de-pilotage/).
+Membership: Since 2015 - a member of the organizing committee of the Doctoral Collegiate of the Francophone (CODFREURCOR) Central and Humanitarian Sciences Eastern Europe (see the http://codfreurcor.iliauni.edu.ge/instances/comite-de-pilotage/).
 Since 2012 - a member and expert of the International Project Intercontinental Dialogue on Phraseology: Research on phraseology across continents.
 Since 2010- a member of the European International Organization of Phraseology "Europhras"

-This communication is devoted to the search for variants and synonyms of French and Georgian proverbs composed of zoonyms and phytonyms.
-Changes in lexical composition are produced based on the formation of paremic variants.
+The article is devoted to the study of variants and synonyms of French and Georgian proverbs composed of zoonyms and phytonyms.
+Changes in lexical composition are produced based on the formation of paroemiac variants.
 This is the most common type of variation, characterized by a number of lexical-semantic regularities.
-The study of proverbs composed of zoonyms and phytonyms in the French and Georgian languages has shown us that the semantic relationship between the lexical components of their variation is significant, meaning they are characterized by a synonymous relationship between the variable components.
-The following are significant for paremic options: 1.
-Unity of the image; 2. common denotative and significative content; 3.
+The study of proverbs composed of zoonyms and phytonyms in the French and Georgian languages has shown us that the semantic relationship between the lexical components of their variation is significant.
+The following characteristics are peculiar to paroemiac variants: 1.
+The unity of the image; 2. common denotative and significative content; 3.
 The coincidence of the functions and categorical (lexical and grammatical) values performed in the language.
-Unlike the variants of proverbs, paremic synonyms are built on the basis of various images, which have common classemes and most important specific sememes.
-Studies have shown that paremic variants in both languages are more numerous than synonyms, and their structure is very different in these languages, which can be explained by their non-parental existence.
+Unlike the variants of proverbs, paroemiac synonyms are built on the basis of various images, which have common classemes and most important specific sememes.
+The analysis has shown that paroemiac variants in both languages are more numerous than synonyms, and their structure is very different in these languages, which can be explained by their non-parental existence.
 The associations recorded in zoonymic and phytonymic proverbs are understandable to all peoples.
-They can find ethnic markers in them that best express the character of the people, their ethno-psychology.
+We can find ethnic markers in them that best reflect the character of the people, their ethno-psychology.
 Proverbs are a means of establishing intercultural dialogue in which all wisdom of humanity is transmitted.
-Research materials are taken from dictionaries of Franco-Georgian Proverbs using descriptive, comparative, and observational methods.

-Keywords: paremias, phytonyms, zoonyms, variation, synonymy.
+Keywords: paremias, phytonyms, zoonyms, variation, synonymy